 This is an official ACPA elected position with an official nomination process.
-Two candidates appear on the ACPA ballot every two years.
-Provides leadership for the Coalition for (Dis)Ability and the CD Directorate.
+The chair provides leadership for the Coalition for (Dis)Ability and the CD Directorate.
 Requirements include at least mid-level manager; several years in ACPA; understanding of the organization; demonstrable leadership skills; knowledgeable of and experience with disability-related issues and programs; can provide information, understanding and representation on disability issues; can attend the national convention and summer leadership meeting.

 Operate and manage the CD social media outlets (e.g., Facebook and Twitter), order promotional items for the national conference, organize and coordinate the CD table at the national conference showcase.
 Works in cooperation with CD Directorate to assure consistency of information across publications.